marharyta-aleksandrova/kPO/README.md

 # *k*-Pareto Optimality-Based Sorting with Maximization of Choice

-This directory contains the code in ``Python`` for the paper "*k*-Pareto Optimality-Based Sorting with Maximization of Choice".
+This directory contains the code in ``Python`` for the paper "*k*-Pareto Optimality-Based Sorting with Maximization of Choice", [preprint](https://arxiv.org/abs/2201.08206).

 To generate images demonstrating different characteristics of sorting by *k*-Pareto optimality, check `plots-for-paper.ipynb` notebook.